Frank McGlynn (Gaelic footballer): Declan Bonner: 2017–19

 Under the management of Declan Bonner, McGlynn played only in the final two games of the 2018 National Football League, against Monaghan and Mayo (both of which he started).
 His fourth Ulster SFC title came in 2018.
 McGlynn started the final against Fermanagh.
 He had previously started the preliminary round against Cavan, the quarter-final against Derry and the semi-final against Down.

 Not featuring until the final round of the 2019 National Football League, he came on as a second-half substitute in the victory over Kildare.
 Donegal qualified for the National Football League Division 2 final and McGlynn made a substitute appearance in the game as Donegal defeated Meath to win the title.
 He collected his fifth and final Ulster SFC later that year, appearing as a second-half substitute for Neil McGee in the final against Cavan.
 He had previously made substitute appearances against Fermanagh in the quarter-final and Tyrone in the semi-final.

 McGlynn announced his retirement form inter-county football on 5 November 2019.

+After playing

+McGlynn was appointed manager of his club Glenfin in November 2024.